-The enactment of the Food, Conservation and Energy Act of 2008, which encouraged production of advanced biofuels including mandatory funding payments to support the production of advanced biofuels (biodiesel/cellulosic biofuels), in symbiosis with Imperial County's approximate 450,000 acres of gravity-irrigated farmland position the county to not only be a leader in Solar and Wind energy generation, but also in biofuel and biomass energy generation.
-According to the Renewable Energy Feasibility Study Final Report, commissioned by IID, the County's technical potential for biomass generation in GWh is 699.99.
+The enactment of the Food, Conservation and Energy Act of 2008 encouraged production of advanced biofuels, including mandatory funding payments to support the production of advanced biofuels (biodiesel/cellulosic biofuels).
+Imperial County's approximate 450,000 acres of gravity-irrigated farmland has positioned the county to not only be a leader in solar and wind energy generation, but also in biofuel and biomass energy production.
+According to the Renewable Energy Feasibility Study Final Report, the county's technical potential for biomass generation in gigawatt-hours is 699.99.

 Since the submittal of the Renewable Energy Feasibility Study Final Report in 2008, Imperial County has seen increased interest in the development of biofuel and biomass facilities.
-Companies including: California Ethanol and Power, which is proposing to produce sustainable-renewable, low carbon energy through the production of sugarcane to ethanol; Canergy's 2nd generation cellulosic advanced biofuel facility will be sized to produce in excess of 25 million gallons per year ("MGY") of cellulosic ethanol from energy cane grown in the Imperial County; and Oberon Fuels who is producing DME (dimethyl ether), a clean-burning, non-toxic, potentially renewable fuel in Imperial County.
+California Ethanol and Power proposes to build a processing plant at the Keystone Industrial Park, which is expected to produce 66 million gallons of ethanol per year from 55,000 acres of locally-grown sugar cane.
+The plant will also have the capacity to generate up to 50 MW of electricity, produce biogas and provide about 300 full-time jobs once it is fully operational.
+The IID Board of Directors voted to approve a \$2.5 million grant from the local entity to help California Ethanol and Power, LLC in the late stages of development.
+Oberon Fuels produces DME (dimethyl ether), a clean-burning, non-toxic, potentially renewable fuel in Imperial County, as well.